Omega0x0/BrainFuck-Plus/README.md

 3. Its project structure
 4. Interpreter in the Rust programming language
 5. Several new commands (`$, !, @, *, ;`)
-6. Your own plugin for VS Code What can BFP do?What can BFP do?

 [Hello world](./examples/hello%20world/)